Humanitarian policy and partnerships

 - $40.0 million

-*Australia’s development efforts are set out in Partnerships for Recovery: Australia’s COVID-19 Development Response.
+*Australia’s development efforts are set out in Australia’s International Development Policy.

 The World Food Programme (WFP) is the world's largest humanitarian organisation focused on hunger and food security.
 WFP delivers food assistance in emergencies to those most in need and works with communities to improve nutrition and build resilience.
 WFP also provides technical and development assistance supporting partner governments to build capacity for emergency preparedness and response, manage supply chains and logistics and strengthen resilience against climate change.